boyansky/udacity-drl-projects/p1_navigation/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

+The goal is to train an agent that can play and achieve an average score of 13 over 100 consecutive episodes.

 ## Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: